kkasperczyk-no/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 sending the Thread network credentials from the CHIP controller to the CHIP device.
 As a result, device is able to join the Thread network and communicate with other Thread devices in the network.

+### Bootloader support

+The example allows enabling bootloader and building the target with the [MCUboot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/mcuboot/index.html) support.
+MCUboot is a secure bootloader used for generating proper output files that can be used in the device firmware upgrade process.

+Bootloader solution requires certain area of flash memory to perform application images swapping process regarding the firmware upgrade.
+The Nordic devices use for that purpose external memory chip that communicates with the microcontroller via QSPI bus.

+See the [Building with bootloader support](#building-with-bootloader-support) section to learn how to enable MCUboot using external flash in this example.

 <hr>